 Taking these important, proactive steps to voluntarily reduce slack surface line will help to provide continued opportunities to harvest crab and maintain the fleet's access to the resource.

-For more information about the California Dungeness Crab Fishing Gear Working Group, including background materials, meeting summaries, and key resources like this Best Practices Guide, visit opc.ca.gov/whale-entanglement-working-group.
+For more information about the California Dungeness Crab Fishing Gear Working Group, including a fact sheet, background materials, meeting summaries, recommendations memos, and key resources like this Best Practices Guide, visit opc.ca.gov/whale-entanglement-working-group.